conradchelsea/Kickstarter-Analysis/README.md

 - We didn't have any information about the backers.
 We also didn't have any information into what the successful campaigns looked like, who were they targeting and how they engaged with their backers.

-- Bar graphs and pie charts are always great visual communicators because their solid shapes feel weighted and more impactful than a line moving through space.
+- Bar graphs and pie charts are always great visual communicators because their solid shapes feel weighted and more impactful than a thin line moving through space.